 "The amount you make is up to you," Compensation founder Jason Wambold says.
 "Rather than having a one size fits potentially none approach, having options and choices is a really powerful tool."

-When success is tied to individual performance, employees often develop a strong sense of ownership over their work.
+When clinical success is tied to individual performance, employees often develop a strong sense of ownership over their work.
 Patient outcomes, reputation, and daily habits all contribute to personal and professional growth.

 This structure encourages employees to take pride in their results, build lasting relationships with their patients, and see a direct connection between their effort and reward.
 It also helps foster a culture of accountability and mutual respect among peers.